 Make it special

-Similarly, you could try to offer her a special food that she wouldn’t normally get to eat for lunch on just any average Tuesday.
+Similarly, you could try to offer them a special food that they wouldn’t normally get to eat for lunch on just any average Tuesday.
 This might mean a midday bowl of ice cream or a favorite snack food that’s normally only offered as a treat.
-You might even ask Baby if she feels like a special occasion food that isn’t too much trouble for you to whip up – maybe something that’s normally a holiday dish or a favorite food that’s a tad out of season.
+You might even ask Baby if they feel like a special occasion food that isn’t too much trouble for you to whip up – maybe something that’s normally a holiday dish or a favorite food that’s a tad out of season.

-If you’re up for it, this might mean bending your own rules – on a regular day, it’s always preferable to serve Baby nutritious food, but if on an irregular sick day she just won’t go for that, it’s okay to see if she is open to food that you might not normally give her.
+If you’re up for it, this might mean bending your own rules – on a regular day, it’s always preferable to serve Baby nutritious food, but if on an irregular sick day they just won’t go for that, it’s okay to see if they are open to food that you might not normally give them.

 Bending the usual food rules doesn’t just mean you need to immediately default to sweets and treats.

 Maybe it just means that if Baby is in the mood for eggs, you eat a breakfast scramble for dinner.
-Or she gets to pick at the pasta bake she already ate for dinner yesterday for, well, breakfast and lunch and dinner today.
-Or maybe she can nibble on a steady stream of her favorite snacks all day, even if what she’s eating doesn’t quite resemble a balanced diet or a ‘normal’ meal – say, nothing but tortilla chips, blueberries, and string cheese.
+Or they get to pick at the pasta bake they already ate for dinner yesterday for, well, breakfast and lunch and dinner today.
+Or maybe they can nibble on a steady stream of their favorite snacks all day, even if what they're eating doesn’t quite resemble a balanced diet or a ‘normal’ meal – say, nothing but tortilla chips, blueberries, and string cheese.

 And if you’ve tried all of this and your little one still doesn’t want to eat?
 If none of these tips seem to make a dent in Baby’s hunger strike, don’t stress.
 As long as Baby is getting plenty of fluids, a few days that are a little short on solids aren’t a big deal.